mattpjohnson/typescript-library-boilerplate/README.md

 - [Codecov](https://codecov.io/gh/) for code coverage reports
 - [SonarQube](https://www.sonarqube.org/) to ensure code quality

-# Setting Up Your Environment
+# Setting Up Your Development Environment

 It is recommended that you install the following extensions for your editor: